 Which is the best coffee maker?

 Not to sound like a cop out, but the truth is both of these coffee brewers would make a great addition in any home.
 On the assumption you enjoy filter coffee and drink a fair share of coffees.
-By now you’ve probably realised no mention of faults for either, largely because there aren’t any notable.
+By now you’ve probably realised no mention of faults for either, largely because we didn’t experience any with our tests.
+That being said we have had feedback to avoid the older versions of these brewers with the black spout arm due to leakages.
 They both do good jobs brewing coffee with a high quality in cup (excluding the obvious requirement of great speciality coffee).
 Likewise coffee is made in a timely and efficient manner on either one.
 Once that base is made clear, it all comes down to your personal tastes and situation.
 Just as the Moccamaster KBG holds OG status as a bonafide classic, the Wilfa Classic+ is a valiant interpretation for its better value and bonus features.
 Only you can be the judge and jury on this one.
 In conclusion, you are likely winning at life if you have either.